CMU-313/nodebb-f24-team-penguins/UserGuide.md

 - **User Experience**: Confirms that the search interface behaves as expected when queries are entered, results are displayed, and topics are clicked.

+### Bookmark Feature

+- **Incomplete**: Ran into technical issues and time constraints due to underestimating tasks.
+User Story 1 (Search) was pushed back, leading to less time to complete User Story 2 (Bookmark).